warriorAFII/PocketMosque/README.md

      ```

 4. **Make Changes:**
    - Make your changes in the new branch.
-Ensure your code follows the project's coding standards and includes appropriate tests.
+Ensure your code follows the project's coding standards and includes appropriate tests when needed.

 5. **Commit Changes:**
    - Commit your changes with a descriptive commit message: